vorrawut/FlutterStarter/class/modules/workshop/pokedexSplash.md

     image: assets/pokeball.png
 ```

-Then run in the `class/pokedex` directory:
+Then run in the main directory:

 ```bash
 flutter pub get